 Enter the time allowed between zone faults.
 When a zone programmed for cross zoning faults, the communicator begins counting down the cross zone time entered here.
-If it faults within this time, an alarm report is sent to the receiver.
+If the same zone or another cross-zoned zone faults within this time, an alarm report is sent to the receiver.

-If the cross zone time expires without the second zone fault, only a zone fault report is sent to the receiver.
+If the cross zone time expires without the second zone fault, only a zone fault report from the first zone is sent to the receiver.
 The cross zone time can be from 4-250 seconds in one second increments.
 Enter 0 to disable the cross zone time feature.
 See Cross Zoning.